Agnos-Cloud/Agnos-Cloud/README.md

 If the URL cannot be obtained from the environment variable, it will be obtained from the Agnos Cloud server.

+## Health Checks

+A component should expose a health check endpoint.

 ## Rerences

 - https://kubernetes.io/docs/home/